Marzooq13579/Covid-Tracker/README.md

 # Covid-Tracker
-This is a website which gives the stats of Covid across the globe.
+This  website gives the stats of Covid across the globe.
+You can try it out by clicking the url next to a description.

 This is built with Reactjs, Maetrial-UI and an Covid-19 API